MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

     - **Advanced options**:
         - **Content filter**: *Default*
         - **Tokens per minute rate limit**: `5K`
+1. Repeat the previous steps to deploy a **gpt-35-turbo** model.

     > **Note**: Reducing the Tokens Per Minute (TPM) helps avoid over-using the quota available in the subscription you are using.
 5,000 TPM is sufficient for the data used in this exercise.

 ## Add data to your project